kdabwl/SmallObjects/README.md

  theHeap garbageCollectMost: "the previous" tideLevel.
  ^requestResponse
 ```
-In the `booting from roots` system, the `garbageCollectMost*` selectors can be omitted (or return default/s) without change of function, if it is known what the craftsmen need -- but this the case during  `booting from roots`.<br>
+In the `booting from roots` system, the `garbageCollectMost*` selectors can be omitted (or return default/s) without change of function, if it is known what the craftsmen need -- but this is the case during  `booting from roots`.<br>
 At another time and during other situations the `SmallObjects runtime` will need support in its empire to clean up `non-referenceable objects` in ObjectMemory, but not already at first.

 ### 3. telling the `compiler` about the `fixed field`s needed by the `Interpreter`